Here's the secret to getting teams on the same page even if they’re not on the same software.

 These are just a few ways you can powerfully use Jira and Trello together.
 The tools were designed to revolutionize the way you and your team work.
 Everyone can focus on the large initiatives that make a difference to your company and your customers, while working within the tool that they prefer to be most productive

-If you’re using the Jira Power-Up for Trello or have questions, we would love to hear them on the Atlassian Community.
+If you’re using the Jira with Trello and have questions, we would love to hear them on the Atlassian Community.
 Let us know how you and your team are achieving your goals!